Frequently Asked Questions

 Q: What are Dragon Shields?

 A: The Dragon Shields are foldable cardboard that you would use in a tournament to hide your setup.
 Then no one would know what kind of armies you are bringing to the table and have a chance of putting in units to counter.
 They are marked on the inside with all the sides of all the first five races (Coral Elves, Dwarves, Goblins, Lava Elves, and Amazons).
-It also comes with a book that is a little history of the world.
+It also comes with a booklet that is a little history of the world (The Tome of Tarvanehl).
 You also get some spell cards with all the spells that are in the Starters.
 You also get some little counters so if you throw 3 Wind Walks, you put down a Wind Walk card, and put a "3" counter on it.

 Top of page